 It wasn’t until 1954 that France surrendered to the Việt Minh and agreed to sign the Geneva Accords, withdrawing its troops from Vietnam.
 Vietnam was divided into two; North Vietnam under the control of the Việt Minh communists; South Vietnam under the anti-communist State of Vietnam.
 Norodom Palace was handed over to the prime minister of the State of Vietnam.

 In 1955, the north won a referendum and created the Republic of Vietnam and re-named the building the Independence Palace.

-Bombing of the Independence Palace
+The bombing of the Independence Palace

-Fast-forward to the Vietnamese War & 1962 and instead of going on a raid against the Việt Cộng, two Vietnam Air Force pilots rebelled and flew two A-1 Skyraider aircrafts towards the palace and bombed it.
+Fast-forward to the Vietnamese War & 1962 and instead of going on a raid against the Việt Cộng, two Vietnam Air Force pilots rebelled and flew two A-1 Skyraider aircraft towards the palace and bombed it.